 Pot of beans – or more commonly known as northern beans and ham soup – is one of them.

-I confess, there was a several year gap while I was at college when I didn’t have much of anything resembling a home-cooked meal.
+I confess, there was a several year gap while I was in college when I didn’t have much of anything resembling a home-cooked meal.
 So when I visited my mom one night and she cooked a pot of beans, it was like a rewind to my childhood.

 And it was utterly amazing.

 Just like I have my own memories, I want my kids to grow up and remember me making their favorite dishes.
-My daughter has grown VERY fond of tomato basil soup – or tomato sauce soup, as she affectionately calls it – and I love that she’s the first one to finish her bowl when it’s on the table.
+My daughter has grown VERY fond of my tomato basil soup – or tomato sauce soup, as she affectionately calls it – and I love that she’s the first one to finish her bowl when it’s on the table.